 * Despite how dumb they are, Harry and Marv were still smart enough to escape from prison.
 If they escaped again after the second movie, Kevin would be in a huge amount of danger, since they know where he lives, know how to acquire a gun, and really, REALLY want him dead.

 * What was stopping Kevin from calling the police?

 ** Being an 8-year old and fearing the burglars who are gonna break into your house.

-** He also shoplifted a toothbrush and, being a kid, might think he's still in deep trouble over it.
+** He also shoplifted a toothbrush in the first movie, and was chased out of a 4-star hotel for credit card fraud in the second movie; as a kid, he might think he's still in deep trouble afterwards...

 ** They say near the beginning that the tree that ruined the power lines and made them late also ruined the phone lines.
 And all the neighbors are gone for vacation.
 Why Kevin doesn't go to the store or the church that he is apparently in walking distance of is anybody's guess.